It?s been 6 months since we released Frontity 1.0 to the world but it feels like this happened yesterday. Seriously… time flies!

 We got down to work and developed a mobile WordPress theme for them, called Frontity PRO.
 Our goal was to make this theme as performant as possible while delivering a great user experience.
 To achieve that, we built an internal React framework which used the REST API to fetch the content of their WordPress sites, and spent the whole year optimizing it.

-During that time, we faced a lot of challenges and realized that combining WordPress and React wasn’t easy at all.
-This combination has plenty of benefits but the steps necessary to create a working decoupled WordPress site are not straightforward.
-Good news is that after all the work, the theme was a success and used by more than 20 million readers!
+During that time, we faced a lot of challenges and realized that combining WordPress and React wasn?t easy at all.
+This combination has plenty of benefits but the ?steps necessary? to create a working decoupled WordPress site are ?not straightforward.
+Good news is that after all the work, the theme was a success and it was used by more than 20 million readers!

 At that time, we were also selected to join the third edition of the Google for Startups Residency program in Spain.
 Being accelerated by Google and count on their support has certainly been an amazing opportunity for us this year.

 2019 in Review